openharmony/docs/en/application-dev/arkts-utils/xml-generation.md

    import util from '@ohos.util';
    ```

-2. Create a buffer and create an **XmlSerializer** object, either based on an object of the ArrayBuffer or DataView type.
+2. Create a buffer and create an **XmlSerializer** object, based on an object of the ArrayBuffer or DataView type.

    ```ts
    // 1.
 Create an XmlSerializer object based on an object of the ArrayBuffer type.